 out their lives in Pendleton District.
 Griffin Hardin lived in the

 sucessor Pickens then Oconee county, and Aaron Hardin lived in

-I try to identify the other seven sons below on this page.
+I try with limited success to identify the other seven sons below on this page.

 Land records and other records for Gabriel Hardin.